women-plus-datascience/women-plus-datascience.github.io/_section/README.md

 Add new webpages here.
-Add webpage name and url to _data/menu.yml
+To display in menu, add webpage name and url to _data/menu.yaml